Online vs In-Person Counseling Therapy: Which is Best for You?

 ©2020 Richard Chandler, MA, LPC

 - How does online counseling therapy differ from in-person sessions?

 - What are the advantages and disadvantages of each?

-In March of 2020, life suddenly and dramatically changed for a great many of us, making this topic suddenly very important as many psychotherapists, including me, suddenly made the move to online therapy as their primary mode of counseling.
+In March of 2020, life suddenly and dramatically changed for a great many of us, making this topic suddenly very important as many psychotherapists, including me, suddenly made the move to telephone or video-based online therapy as their primary mode of counseling.

 In addition to the disruption of social distancing - there has also been acute stress from concern about loved ones or oneself becoming ill as well as severe financial stress from job and business loss for many people.

 Although I had done some occasional remote counseling therapy – by phone and by video conferencing – most all my work with people took place in person, within my office.
 Overnight it changed exclusively to online marriage therapy and counseling for individuals.

 Beginning May 19th, 2020, you have the option of in-person counseling therapy or online counseling therapy - based upon your preference.
 Here is how we do in-office counseling safely.

 What are the Pros & Cons of Counseling Therapy at a Physical Office Vs. Online?

 How does online psychotherapy differ from in-person couples counseling and work with individual clients?
 The first thing you might notice is you don’t have to drive anywhere to see the psychotherapist.
 In that sense, It is more convenient for many people.
 It saves driving time, fuel, and the time it takes to get ready to go.